-If you need to learn the basics of research, visit the Info Literacy section for tutorials covering various aspects of using the Otis library and research tools.
+If you need to learn the basics of research, visit the Research HowTos section for tutorials covering various aspects of using the Otis library and research tools.

 One place to begin your research is to get a broad overview of of your topic.
-Try one of Otis's online subscription encyclopedias or dictionaries such as the Oxford English Dictionary.
+Try one of Otis's online subscription encyclopedias or dictionaries such as the Oxford English Dictionary or World Folklore and Folklife.
 Just finding the history or origins or words like tattoo or Eucharist could generate many ideas for projects.
 Note: You will need to think of alternative terms for your subject.
 For instance, when you don't find lowriders, try low riders, automobiles, hot rods, or car culture.

-Some words, like graffiti or Day of the Dead, may not be adequately covered in a regular encyclopedia or dictionary.
-There are, however, some excellent encyclopedia ABOUT folklore.
-Sometimes you have to turn to actual books for the best information.
+Sometimes you may have to turn to actual books for the best information.
 You might be pleasantly surprised to discover a wealth of valuable, reliable, and academically-oriented material there.
 Here are four specialized encyclopedias to get you started:

 Located in the Reference Section